 Our employees help to make cadets' educational experiences rewarding and special.
 Their dedication and devotion to VMI's mission is unparalleled.
-We want to make VMI among the best colleges to work for by improving employees' experiences during the recruiting and onboarding processes, and then providing them with effective professional development, engaging experiences, and competitive compensation.
-We will strive to integrate and systematize these processes in new, strategic ways.
-In the execution of this plan, we intend to implement a new on-boarding and mentoring system that expedites acculturation and productivity, rethink how we manage and fund professional development, and develop new compensation models.
+We want to make VMI among the best colleges to work for by improving the employee experience, beginning to end.
+Specifically, in the execution of this plan, we will first implement a new onboarding and mentoring system that expedites acculturation and productivity.
+Second, rethink how we manage and fund professional development, and third, develop new, innovative compensation models.
+Additionally, because cadets and faculty alike benefit from faculty exchanges with other colleges and universities, as well as interaction with external research and policy groups, we will work to increase these opportunities.